Customize pages for your students, all for free

 The Short Answer: Read this blog post.

-The Long Answer: You can edit our free downloadable Rocketbook pages and put your own text on the page to create a custom worksheet.
-Then students can write on the page, scan, and send it to you via the Rocketbook app).
+The Long Answer: Yes.
+You can edit our free downloadable Rocketbook pages and put your own text on the page to create a custom worksheet or template.
+(Then you and students can write on the page, scan, and send it to teachers or colleagues via the Rocketbook app).

 What’s Going On?

 Let’s catch you up to speed.
-With our free downloadable Rocketbook pages, you can design and share your very own lesson plans or worksheets with all your students.
+With our free downloadable Rocketbook pages, you can design and share your very own worksheets and page templates with all your students or coworkers.

-You’ll be able to create a worksheet for students to graph an equation, label a plant cell, or answer homework problems (these are just examples, of course you’re not limited to these three options).
+You’ll be able to create a worksheet for students to graph an equation or design a project tracking form for your team to use (these are just examples, of course you’re not limited to these two options).